bidmad/Bidmad-iOS/README[EN].md

 For users of native ad interface updating from v5.3.0 or lower to v6.0.0 or higher, please refer to [NativeAd Migration Guide 6.0.0](https://github.com/bidmad/Bidmad-iOS/wiki/Native-Ad-Migration-to-v6.0.0%5BENG%5D) for your app updates.

 For users of app open ad and native ad interface updating from v6.3.5 or lower to v6.4.0 or higher, please refer to [AppOpen and NativeAd Migration Guide for 6.4.0](https://github.com/bidmad/Bidmad-iOS/wiki/AppOpen-and-NativeAd-Migration-Guide-for-6.4.0-%5BKOR%5D) for your app updates.

-[!IMPORTANT] Starting with BidmadSDK-iOS v6.11.0, the AppKey used in previous versions has been changed to AppDomain.
-**AppDomain is not compatible with existing Appkeys, so you must obtain a new AppDomain to initialize BidmadSDK.**<br>
-If you are updating to BidmadSDK-iOS v6.11.0, please contact **Techlabs Platform Operations Team**.

 1. Enter the AppDomain value received from the Techlabs Operations Team in info.plist as follows.<br>